Momentum Shift in a Match

 A momentum shift is a noticeable change in which player is controlling the flow of a match, often triggered by a break of serve, a long game won on key points, or a run of consecutive games.

 While momentum is a real, widely observed phenomenon in how players and coaches talk about matches, it is also somewhat unfalsifiable in a strict statistical sense, since each point is still an independent event in the rules.
-What is measurable is the pattern of a player's shot selection, first-serve percentage, and unforced error rate immediately following a big moment — a player whose numbers noticeably improve or decline right after a key game is showing a real, trackable in-match response, whatever it's ultimately attributed to.
+What is measurable is the pattern of a player's shot selection, first-serve percentage, and unforced error rate immediately following a big moment.
+This means a player whose numbers noticeably improve or decline right after a key game is showing a real, trackable in-match response, whatever it's ultimately attributed to.

 Example